routegy/routegy-docs/app/docs/reference/action-types/zapier-rest-hook.md

 Create an event within your desired workspace before configuring your Zap.
 This will allow you to preview a list of fields and values when creating your Zap.
 :::

-4. Upon completion, Zapier will create a Routegy action on your behalf.
+4. Upon completion, Zapier will create a Routegy action in the workspace you selected.

 5. Create a new app or edit an existing one within the workspace you selected when configuring your Zap.